nhatthm/grpcmock/resources/docs/SERVER.md

 your expectation.
 Furthermore, you may want to stop the test right away when the server receives an unexpected request.
 You can do that by specifying the test that you're running with `Server.WithTest(t *testing.T)`.
 However, it still does not simplify your setup.

-Therefore, for testing with a mocked gRPC server, you could use the `MockServer()` constructor, it does all the jobs for you except the start and stop a running server.
-You need to do that yourself, or just use the `MockAndStartServer()` which starts a new server with [`bufconn`](https://pkg.go.dev/google.golang.org/grpc/test/bufconn).
+Therefore, for testing with a mocked gRPC server, you could use the `MockServer()` constructor, it does all the jobs for you.
+You could also use `MockServerWithBufConn()` which starts a new server with [`bufconn`](https://pkg.go.dev/google.golang.org/grpc/test/bufconn).
 This is the recommended way to test your application with a mocked gRPC server.

 For example: